dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Force-of-Convolutional-Neural-Networks.md

 layout:     post
 title:      Force of Convolutional Neural Networks
 date:       2018-10-17 12:00:00
-summary:    This post will provide an hands-on-tutorial and brief introduction to CNN using MNSIT dataset along with the implementation in Keras and PyTorch frameworks.
+summary:    This post will provide an brief introduction to CNN using MNSIT dataset along with the implementation in Keras and PyTorch frameworks.
 categories: cnn mnist
 published : true
 ---